The Garage Makeover of Your Dreams With Storage Ideas To Organize Your Stuff

 In order to clear out what you don't need, you have to understand what you have.
 This may be the point of the garage makeover where you truly get to know what's been hiding and where it's been.

 This is when you get the full scope of your project.
-You'll know how much you have and probably have an idea of how much of that you would like to get rid of.
+You'll know how much you have and probably have an idea of how much of that you would like to get rid for your garage cleanout

 Step Two: Make a Plan and Block out Dates

-After you've surveyed your belongings in the garage, it's time for you to make a plan.
+After you've surveyed your belongings in the garage, it's time for you to make a plan for the garage cleanout.
 Set a date for yourself and hold yourself to it.
 Block out a couple of days in your calendar and make sure you have nothing planned.
 It's important to block out more than one day because you don't know how long it will take for you to clean it all out.
 It's highly unlikely that you will go back to a half-cleaned garage.
 Save yourself the future stress and book those days like you're booking a vacation.

 Step Three: Use the Keep, Sell, Throw, Donate Method